 4. Develop systems for your operations to maintain consistency and efficiency.

-Researching, investing in, and mastering new systems is time-consuming and expensive.
-The efficiencies you’ll realize down the road will more than makeup for the pain of adoption.
+in-house and external operational support.
+While researching, investing in, and mastering new systems is time-consuming and expensive, the efficiencies you’ll realize down the road will more than make up for the pain of adoption.

 Want to share?